 So my first piece of advice?
 Give yourself at least two nights there.
 And my final bit of advice?
 Prepare to play a contact sport upon arrival!

+The next stop on my Cuba travels was Santa Clara.
 For further Cuba travel information check out my Cuba Solo Travel post.